-For my post in this series, I have made my list of 10 Best Books For Intellectual Growth – Ultimate Knowledge in 2021.
+For my post in this series, I have made my list of 20 Best Books For Intellectual Growth to read in 2022.
 There are so many good ones out there.
-I made up my list based on Best books for Intellectuals, Books to expand your knowledge, Best books to increase intelligence, Best life-changing books, Books that make you more intelligent, Best books to change your thinking, Books every intelligent person should read and would encourage my readers to 'Reading and Thinking' it.
+Books every intelligent person should read and would encourage my readers to 'Reading and Thinking' it.
 I made my list in January.

 Actually, what kind of people are considered intellectuals in modern society?
 This question is very good.
 In the old days, as long as these people who had missed reading and worked out were called intellectuals, there is also a kind of intellectuals, are I was admitted to the university during the first year of the college entrance examination, and now I am assigned a job.

 Actually, in my opinion, this is not called an intellectual.
 This is just a college student and already has something.
 Is it true that even those who have gone to college are intellectuals, then there are many intellectuals in today's society?